 SATToSE aims to gather undergraduate and graduate students to showcase their research, exchange ideas, improve communication skills, and attend and contribute to technology showdowns and hackathons.

 This year's SATToSE is co-located with the 16th International Summer School on Software Engineering (ISSSE), organized yearly by the University of Salerno.
-The summer school features international speakers and will be held from June 13-15, 2023.
+The summer school features international speakers and will be held June 13-15, 2023.
 In particular, two days of the program overlap between ISSSE and SATToSE.
 On such days, invited talks will alternate with SATToSE seminars.
 Find more information at [https://sesalabunisa.github.io/ISSSE-2023/].

 Important Dates